 Sophie’s education set the stage for an integration of musical influences.
 Since graduating, Sophie recorded and released her debut solo record Roving Jewel.
 This collection of fiddle tunes, dancing duets, and vocal jazz standards marks a new phase of her musicianship.
 Improvisation is at the heart of her relationship with sound and space.
 By using this spontaneous element to interpret rhythm, harmony, and melody, she engages the listener – and the music itself – in a conversation.

-During summer 2022, Sophie toured around the eastern United States attending festivals and camps as a guest teaching artist and performer.
+In the summer of 2022, Sophie toured around the eastern United States attending festivals and camps as a guest teaching artist and performer.
 She was a featured guest artist for the Heifetz Hootenanny, their traditional music concert series.
 She taught dance, string band arrangement techniques and stylistic repertory at Powers String Traditions Camp in Belmont, MA, worked as a staff musician at Augusta Heritage Center’s Old Time and Blues Week in Elkins, WV, and attended Earful of Fiddle Music and Dance Camp in Rodney, MI as a full scholarship recipient.
 She gave a workshop at Ethno USA on improvisational approaches when integrating old time fiddle and percussive dance as a solo performer.